Skip to Content

 Sum Up

 Adjusting snowblower shoes is an easy job that can be accomplished with minimal tools in under thirty minutes.
-Adjusting is important; it will prevent auger and bin damage and improves overall snowblower performance.
+Adjusting is important; it will prevent auger and bin damage and improve overall snowblower performance.

 The main steps include – Adjusting tire pressures, choosing the appropriate shim height, and loosening and adjusting the shoes.